 Rehabilitation needs, service provision and costs in the first year following traumatic injuries

-Members of the present research network are currently participating in a large-scale study funded by the European Union, the CENTER-TBI, 2013-2020 (https://www.center-tbi.eu/.
-The main aims of the project are to improve the characterization and classification of TBI and health care delivery and treatment of TBI through the identification of the most effective clinical interventions and the provision of high quality evidence in support of treatment recommendations and guidelines.
-Our research network is particularly involved in Work Package 14 “Transition of care”, exploring structural variations in timing of transitions and clinical interventions approaches across Europe, and the effect of this on patient outcomes.
+The research group has also participated in the large-scale EU study (2014-2021): CENTER-TBI (Collaborative European NeuroTrauma Effectiveness Research in TBI), https://www.center-tbi.eu/.
+The main aims of the project were to improve the characterization and classification of TBI and health care delivery and treatment of TBI through the identification of the most effective clinical interventions and the provision of high quality evidence in support of treatment recommendations and guidelines.
+Our research network was particularly involved in Work Package 14 “Transition of care”, exploring structural variations in timing of transitions and clinical interventions approaches across Europe, and the effect of this on patient outcomes.